Credit Cards Cash Back Credit Cards

 • 24/7 Visa Signature concierge service

-In addition, the Prime Visa offers different options for making Amazon purchases and paying for them over time.
 For eligible purchases, you can choose an option for equal monthly payments at checkout.
 Depending on the total purchase amount, the monthly payments could be spread out over 6 or 12 months.
-You won’t earn rewards for choosing to make equal monthly payments, but you can avoid any interest rate for these purchases as long as you make your payments.

 How to make the Prime Visa card worth it

-Keep in mind that it’s not necessarily a fair comparison to only judge the value of your Prime membership in relation to having this credit card account.
-Amazon Prime offers loads of benefits that have nothing to do with Amazon credit cards, such as fast and free deliveries, as well as access to Prime Video streaming, Amazon Photos, Amazon Music Prime, and Prime Gaming.
+Amazon Prime offers a bunch of benefits that have nothing to do with your credit card rewards, including fast and free deliveries, access to Prime Video streaming, Amazon Photos, Amazon Music Prime, and Amazon Luna.
 These benefits together could easily offset your annual membership fee.

-• Earning 1% from all other purchases: For purchases in this category, you would have to spend $13,900 ($139 / 0.01).
+• Earning 1% from all other purchases: For purchases in this category, you would have to spend $13,900 ($139 / 0.01) annually.

-You’re now talking about spending between $2,780 and $13,900, depending on your spending habits.
-Divided by 12, that’s about $232 to $1,158 per month.
+You're now talking about spending between $2,780 and $13,900 per year, depending on how you use the card.
+Divided by 12, that's about $232 to $1,158 per month.

 Would the Amazon Visa be better?

-Rewards rate: 3% cash back at Amazon.com, Whole Foods Market, and on Chase Travel purchases; 2% cash back at restaurants and gas stations, and on local transit and commuting; and 1% cash back on all other purchases
+Rewards rate 3% cash back at Amazon.com, Whole Foods Market, and on Chase Travel purchases; 2% cash back at restaurants and gas stations, and on local transit and commuting; and 1% cash back on all other purchases

 Alternatives to Amazon credit cards

-This may surprise you, but some of the best credit cards for shopping on Amazon aren’t Amazon credit cards.
-You might find that Amazon cards don’t completely align with your financial situation or goals.
-For example, if your spending habits are spread out between Amazon and other popular retailers, you might want to consider a cashback card with an overall higher earning rate.
+For example, if your spending habits are spread out between Amazon and other popular retailers, you might want to consider one of these cashback cards with an overall higher earning rate.

 The key here is the 1.5% cash back on all other purchases.
 This type of increased earning rate for general expenses could prove useful if your purchases are spread out between different categories.
 You can also transfer Chase Freedom rewards points to a Chase Sapphire credit card for a boost to your travel redemptions.